Regio Hospital Pinneberg

 - Other diagnostic and therapeutic options

-Since October 1, 2015, the Department for Gastroesophageal Reflux Disease at the Academic Hospital Regio Pinneberg is headed by PD Dr. med.
+Since October 1, 2015, the Department for Gastroesophageal Reflux Disease at the Regio Hospital Pinneberg has been headed by PD Dr. med.
 Hamid Mofid.
-Prior to this, the specialist worked at the Academic Hospital Regio Pinneberg, where he headed the Department of Surgery.
+Prior to this, the specialist worked at the Asklepios Hospital Bad Oldesloe, where he headed the Department of Surgery.
 Before his senior position, Dr. Mofid worked for 14 years at the Israelitische Krankenhaus in Hamburg, 7 years of which he worked as a Senior Physician in the Department of General and Abdominal Surgery.
 The doctor also worked at the Marienkrankenhaus in Hamburg and the Prince of Wales Hospital in Sydney.
 In 2014, Dr. Hamid Mofid had his habilitation at the University of Hamburg.

 Of particular interest to the specialist is the surgical treatment of abdominal cancers, including colon and rectal cancer.
 He also has special competence in the field of surgical treatment of inflammatory bowel disease, gastroesophageal reflux disease, inguinal hernias and cholelithiasis.
 In most cases, the surgeon uses minimally invasive surgical techniques in order to significantly reduce the period of the patient's postoperative recovery.